 My Favorite Micro Habit: Make It visual

-As someone with ADHD, I’ve often struggled with keeping my focus on a long-term vision when it seems like mastering the day or week feels like the real win.
+As someone with ADHD, I’ve often struggled with keeping my focus on a long-term vision, especially when mastering the day or week feels like the real win.

-And as a real estate agent, with or without the additional challenge of ADHD, you face the same struggles.
-The requirements of the job have you constantly pulled in multiple directions.
-So, when it comes to planning epic success for the coming year, you might already feel on oncoming defeat.
+Real estate agents, with or without the additional challenge of ADHD, face the same struggles.
+The job constantly pulls you in multiple directions, so when it comes to planning epic success for the coming year, you might already feel a sense of defeat.

-Here are a few ways I’ve made my “North Star” goals visual to hold myself accountable, maintain focus and excitement, and celebrate my wins.
+Here are a few ways I’ve made my “North Star” and intermediate goals visual to hold myself accountable and maintain focus and excitement.

 Tracking Tools

-Let’s start with the most obvious way to make goals visual: tracking tools.
-This could be a spreadsheet with rows and columns dedicated to the activities you want to track and the specific dates on which you completed them.
+Let’s start with the obvious: tracking tools.
+This could be a spreadsheet or habit tracker dedicated to the activities you want to track and the specific dates on which you completed them.

-Digital tools are shareable and make it easy to run reports, but printing out your tracking tool and posting it front and center in your office, kitchen, or bathroom mirror is even better for making sure you don’t fall off the wagon.
+Pro Tip: Digital tools are shareable and make it easy to run reports, but printing out your tracking tool and posting it front and center in your office, kitchen, or bathroom mirror makes it far more likely that you’ll stick to your plan.

 The Accountability Mirror